davidchatz/aws-diagnose-ec2-ssh/lab-01/README.md

 Enter your desktop IP address in the search so that you can just your traffic to the instance.

 If you are unfamiliar with the flow logs format, see this [document](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/flow-logs.html#flow-log-records).

+### Wireshark

+To look at network traffic sent from and received by your desktop, tools like [wireshark](https://www.wireshark.org) can snoop, capture and describe network packets.

 ## Review